 This report presents the features and the manual for the OSPAC service (Oceanographic Services for Ports and Cities), within the framework of the EuroSea project (funded by the European Union's Horizon 2020 program, Grant Agreement 862626).
 OSPAC encloses a one-stop shop of met-ocean indicators and tools for the management and decision support at harbours and coastal cities.
-This deliverable presents its already implemented applications: (i) real time monitoring; (ii) met-ocean forecasts; (iii) floating debris; joint with the User and Administrator manuals for OSPAC.
+This deliverable presents its already implemented applications: (i) real time monitoring; (ii) met-ocean forecasts; (iii) warning system, (iv) floating debris; joint with the User and Administrator manuals for OSPAC.

 All these applications can be managed by a common infrastructure, in which each pilot-site may have several Administrators and Users.
 Hence, OSPAC can be used by different types of stakeholders, each one with different requirements and access levels.
-These tools are added-value products from high resolution CMEMS-based forecasts (please refer to Deliverables D5.3 and D5.4), that aim to manage and control the environmental state of harbours and cities.
-As a demonstrator case, the Barcelona pilot-site has been successfully implemented in OSPAC.
-This service can be easily extended to other pilot-sites.
+These tools are added-value products from high resolution Copernicus Marine Service-based forecasts (please refer to Deliverables D5.3 and D5.4), that aim to manage and control the environmental state of harbours and cities.